Greeks in pre-Roman Gaul: Massalia

 The oldest city of modern France, Marseille, was founded around 600 BC by Greeks from the Asia Minor city of Phocaea (as mentioned by Thucydides Bk1,13, Strabo, Athenaeus and Justin) as a trading post or emporion (ἐμπόριον) under the name Μασσαλία (Massalia).
 More recently, the oldest phase of Béziers, known as "Béziers I", has been dated as anterior to the settlement of Marseille, making Marseille the second oldest Greek colony in France, though Béziers was temporarily abandoned some centuries after the founding of the Greek colony.

-A foundation myth reported by Aristotle in the 4th century BC, as well as by Latin authors, recounts how the Phocaean Protis (son of Euxenus) married Gyptis (or Petta), the daughter of a local Segobriges king named Nannus, thus giving him the right to receive a piece of land where he was able to found a city.
+A foundation myth reported by several Greek and Latin authors (including Aristotle and Livy) recounts how the Phocaean hero Protis (son of Euxenus) married the Celtic princess Gyptis (or Petta) of the local Segobriges tribe, thus giving Protis the right to receive a piece of land where he was able to found a city.
 The contours of the Greek city have been partially excavated in several neighborhoods.
-The Phocaean Greeks introduced the cult of Artemis, as in their other colonies.
+The Phocaean Greeks introduced the cult of Artemis (specifically, the cult of the Ephesian version of Artemis, common in Ionia), as in their other colonies.
+The Phocaeans built a notable temple to Artemis in Massalia, which housed an idol of the goddess carved in the style of a xoanon.

 It is thought that contacts started even earlier, however, as Ionian Greeks traded in the Western Mediterranean and Spain, but only very little remains from that earlier period.
 Contacts developed undisputedly from 600 BC, between the Celts and Celto-Ligurans and the Greeks in the city of Marseille and their other colonies such as Agde, Nice, Antibes, Monaco, Emporiae and Rhoda.
 The Greeks from Phocaea also founded settlements in the island of Corsica, such as at Alalia.
 From Massalia, the Phocaean Greeks also founded cities in northeastern Spain such as Emporiae and Rhoda.

 Before the Greeks came to pre-eminence in the Gulf of Lion, trade was mainly handled by Etruscans and Carthaginians.
 The Greeks of Massalia had recurrent conflicts with Gauls and Ligurians of the region, and engaged in naval battles against Carthaginians in the late 6th century (Thucydides 1.13) and probably in 490 BC, and soon entered into a treaty with Rome.